 Safety Wing is a great and affordable insurance company and especially if you are a nomad, Safety Wings Nomad Insurance is your #1 option.

 Not only does Safety Wing have great coverage, but they are also extremely flexible.
 As long as you have an active insurance plan you can even purchase your insurance with Safety Wing after you have purchased your flight and they will still cover.
 This offer is quite unique compared to other insurance plans.

-On top of being a great general choice, Safety Wing has now extended their coverage and have a Pandemic policy included.
+On top of being a great general choice, Safety Wing has now extended their coverage and has a Pandemic policy included.

-Safety Wing covers Covid as with any other illness as long as it is not detected before you buy your insurance plan.
+Safety Wing covers COVID-19 as with any other illness as long as it is not detected before you buy your insurance plan.

 There are, however, a few limitations…

-Basically, what this is saying is that you can’t get diagnosed with Covid, buy an insurance plan, and then expect them to cover.
+Basically, what this is saying is that you can’t get diagnosed with COVID-19, buy an insurance plan, and then expect them to cover it.
 Also, you can’t have your Covid expenses in relation to travel covered, unless they are deemed medically necessary.
 If your travel destination requires testing or quarantine on arrival, this is at your own expense.